CPAP Pressure Settings

 How to Set Your CPAP Machine’s Pressure

-When you receive a CPAP device, it will usually be pre-programmed to the pressure level recommended by your health care team.
+When you receive a CPAP device, it will usually be pre-programmed to the pressure level recommended by your healthcare team.
 You can view the pressure level on the machine’s screen, but you should avoid making any changes to the settings without first consulting with your doctor.

 Remember that your CPAP’s pressure has been set in accordance with your specific needs and the severity of your sleep apnea.
 Making modifications without the guidance of your health care team could interfere with the effectiveness of CPAP therapy.